Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 June 2023

-Visit by the Bulgarian National History Museum partner with coordinator Martin Klatt.
+Visit of the Bulgarian National History Museum partner with coordinator Martin Klatt.

 January 2024